brxken128/dexios-book/src/Installing-and-Building.md

 You may install via `cargo` with the command `cargo install dexios`

 ### Windows

-Please use Windows Terminal or another Terminal program, as `cmd` does not have support for the command-line icons used by Dexios.

 You may also use `cargo` for installing, just run the command: